 Student assistants in Interlibrary Loan and Document Delivery are responsible for helping staff process loan, borrowing and delivery requests with minimal supervision.
 Must be able to multi-task and follow instructions.
 Attention to detail, legible handwriting, dependability and punctuality are very important.
 Duties include: looking up call numbers; pulling items from stacks; packing items for delivery via mail, scanning articles; utilizing interlibrary loan tracking software; delivering requested items to faculty offices utilizing Library golf cart; answering phone and taking complete messages when unable to answer questions; routine clean up in work area; notifying supervisor when supplies are running low.

-Excellent attention to detail and accuracy are needed.
+Resource Services is staffed Monday through Friday only, no evenings or weekends.
+We need student assistants during those hours who can give excellent attention to detail and accuracy.
 Work is related to ordering books and DVDs, documenting receipt and payment records in the computer, sorting mail, managing periodicals (magazines, newspapers, bound journals), and preparing books for the shelf.
 Specific activities may include: